lorenzospanio/PCA-and-Clustering-on-Survey-Data/README.md

 # Personality Archetype Analysis using PCA and k-Means

 This repository contains a university project focused on leveraging dimensionality reduction and clustering techniques to analyze a survey dataset of young adults.
-The primary goal is to uncover "personality archetypes"—distinct groups of individuals sharing similar traits, interests, and habits—from a high-dimensional dataset.
+The primary goal is to uncover "personality archetypes" distinct groups of individuals sharing similar traits, interests, and habits from a high-dimensional dataset.

 ## Project Overview